gcanti/fp-ts/docs/modules/These.ts.md

 A data structure providing "inclusive-or" as opposed to `Either`'s "exclusive-or".

-If you interpret `Either<L, A>` as suggesting the computation may either fail or succeed (exclusively), then `These<L, A>` may fail, succeed, or do both at the same time.
+If you interpret `Either<E, A>` as suggesting the computation may either fail or succeed (exclusively), then `These<E, A>` may fail, succeed, or do both at the same time.

 There are a few ways to interpret the both case: